epilot-dev/terraform-provider-epilot-app/docs/resources/app.md

 - `installation_audit` (Attributes) Audit information for the app (see [below for nested schema](#nestedatt--installation_audit))
 - `installed_version` (String) Version of the app that is installed
 - `installer_org_id` (String) Unique identifier for the organization the app is installed in
-- `manifest` (List of String) Manifest ID used to create/update the entity
 - `name` (String) Name of the app
 - `owner_org_id` (String) Organization ID of the app creator
 - `role` (String) The name of the role the app can use to access APIs